openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 1. Go to the **Actions (ACT)** tab in the main AAPS interface.

-2. Under the **Careportal (1)** section the following 3 fields will have their **age reset** to 0 days and 0 hours **after each pod change**: **Insulin** and **Cannula**.
+2. Under the **Careportal (1)** section the **Insulin** and **Cannula** filds will have their **age reset** to 0 days and 0 hours **after each pod change**.
 This is done because of how the Omnipod pump is built and operates.
+Since the pod inserts the cannula directly into the skin at the site of the pod application, a traditional tube is not used in Omnipod pumps. *Therefore after a pod change the age of each of these values will automatically reset to zero.* **Pump battery age** is not reported as the battery in the pod will always be more than the life of the pod (maximum 80 hours).
 The **pump battery** and **insulin reservoir** are self contained inside of each pod.
-Since the pod inserts the cannula directly into the skin at the site of the pod application, a traditional tube is not used in Omnipod pumps. *Therefore after a pod change the age of each of these values will automatically reset to zero.* **Pump battery age** is not reported as the battery in the pod will always be more than the life of the pod (maximum 80 hours).

 ![ACT_1](https://github.com/Freloner/AndroidAPSdocs/blob/3.0/docs/images/DASH%20images/Actions%20Tab/ACT_1.png)